BuGlessRB/remixml/README.md

   to the same variable.
 - `flags` is a bitmask with:
    - 1: kill all whitespace.
-   - 2: preserve all whitespace.
+   - 2: preserve all whitespace.<br />
    If neither bits are present, it defaults to collapsing whitespace around newlines to a single newline.